adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "No indeed," answered Guph.
 "I am a Nome, and the Chief General of the great army of Nomes.
 Sit down, you Phanfasms and listen to what I have to say."

-General Guph did not know that the bear-man was read- ing his thoughts.
+General Guph did not know that the bear-man was reading his thoughts.
 He did not know that these despised rock heaps of the Phanfasms were merely deceptions to his own eyes.
 In reality, he was standing in the midst of one of the most splendid and luxurious cities ever built by magic power.
-All that he saw was a barren waste of rock heaps, a hairy man with

-an owl’s head and another with a bear’s head.
+All that he saw was a barren waste of rock heaps, a hairy man with an owl’s head and another with a bear’s head.
 The sorcery of the Phanfasms permitted him to see no more.

 Guph asked the First and Foremost to join the Nomes, with his band of terrible warriors, and help them to defeat the Oz people.
 The General spoke very earnestly and impressively, but the bear-man began to laugh.